Visit Us

 - The Refuge is open one hour before sunrise to one hour after sunset for Refuge permitted activities.

 - Directions to the Refuge and Visitor Center -- From the junction of Hwy 17 and 160, drive east on HWY 160 for about 3 miles to El Rancho Lane.
-Turn right onto El Rancho and drive about 2 miles to the visitor center.
-The visitor center is open intermittently when staff and volunteers are available.
+Turn right onto El Rancho and drive about 3/4 of a mile to the Refuge HQ Office and Vistor Contact Station.
+The visitor contact station is open intermittently when staff and volunteers are available.
 For more information, call us at 719-589-4021 or by email at alamosa@fws.gov.

 - Alamosa & Monte Vista Refuge General Brochure